anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter03.md

 <a name="3.1"></a>
 ## 3.1 Introduction

 The CNTT Kubernetes Reference Architecture (RA) aims to provide an industry standard reference architecture independent of the many Kubernetes offerings and distributions.
 The RA does not seek to require vendor-specific enhancements in order to achieve CNTT conformance; conformance is achieved using upstream components or features that are developed by the open source community.
 This would allow operators to provide a common Kubernetes-based architecture that allows any conformant VNF or CNF to be deployed and operated as expected.
 The purpose of this chapter is to outline all the components required to provide Kubernetes in a consistent and reliable way.
+The specification of how to use these components is detailed in [Chapter 04](chapter04.md).

 Kubernetes is already very well documented at [https://kubernetes.io/docs/home/](https://kubernetes.io/docs/home/) so rather than repeat content from there this and following chapters will describe the specific features used and how we expect them to be implemented.